Amayomiee/Data-Projects/Project4-Folder/README.md

 - **DAX**: For advanced analytical calculations and measures in the Power BI model.

 ## Conclusion
 This project offered a comprehensive business intelligence solution for Maven Market, employing advanced analytics to transform raw sales data into useful insights.
-Through interactive data visualizations, Maven Market's stakeholders can make informed, data-driven decisions and also optimize opeartions to steer the company in the right direction.
+Maven Market's stakeholders can make informed, data-driven decisions and also optimize opeartions to steer the company in the right direction.

 ## Credits